lokesh-jonna/Angle-Detection/README.md

-# Object Detection with YOLO
+# Angle Detection between 2 objects

 This project uses the YOLO (You Only Look Once) model to perform real-time object detection on a webcam feed.
 The implementation is based on the YOLOv3 model and the COCO dataset.